Georgian wine PDO

 - Aroma: dried apricot, quince, walnut, black tea, and honey

-- Taste: full-bodied, tannic, and dry with earthy complexity
+- Taste: full-bodied, dry, and firmly structured, with pronounced tannins and earthy complexity

 - Alcohol: 12-13.5%